FACTBOX-Countries resume use of AstraZeneca vaccine, while some lose confidence | Health

 Said the vaccine was safe but added a warning to the vaccine's label about rare blood clots.
 FRANCE:

-The medical regulator approved the resumed use of AstraZeneca's vaccine on March 19 but said it should only be given to people aged 55 and older.
+Medical regulator approved the resumed use of AstraZeneca's vaccine on March 19, but said it should only be given to people aged 55 and older.
 FINLAND:

 To resume using the AstraZeneca vaccine from Monday, but will only give it to people aged 65 and over.
 GERMANY: